Correlation Between GM and OCEAN

 Returns

-Pair Trading with GM and Ocean Protocol
+Pair Trading with GM and OCEAN

-The idea behind General Motors and Ocean Protocol pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
+The idea behind General Motors and OCEAN pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.

 Check out your portfolio center.

 Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Fundamental Analysis module to view fundamental data based on most recent published financial statements.
+You can also try the Crypto Correlations module to use cryptocurrency correlation module to diversify your cryptocurrency portfolio across multiple coins.

 Other Complementary Tools

-Portfolio Backtesting
+Portfolio Suggestion